LearnersGuild/guide/Game_Manual/README.md

 - To get your bearings, read about [Basic Gameplay][basic-gameplay].
 - To learn how to find the right level of challenge for your learning, read [Challenge][challenge].
-- To better understand what cognitive apprenticeship is and how to use it, read [Cognitive Apprenticeship][cog-app]
+- To better understand what cognitive apprenticeship is and how to use it, read [Cognitive Apprenticeship][cog-app].
+- To find out how your stats are calculated, read [Stats][stats].
+- To understand the game boundaries (success/fail conditions), read [Boundaries][boundaries].

 We've designed this game to help you learn through cognitive apprenticeship as best as possible.
 It is by no means a finished product and is currently under active development.